jl532/Chilkoti_D4imaging/README.md

 <b>For new software friends:

 Download anaconda 3.5, and google how to download/import the right libraries for opencv to be used in python.
 The IDE that I use is Spyder.
-Try to get a basic example code running for OpenCV and then come back to me (email me) for more instructions<\b>
+Try to get a basic example code running for OpenCV and then come back to me (email me) for more instructions</b>

 To set up the development environment: